 Here are some of the common symptoms due to toxic molds:

 - Morning joint pains

 - Chronic cough

 - Numbness or tingling of the skin

 - Abdominal distress like diarrhea or vomiting

 - Vision problems

 - Increased thirst

 Rust Formation: Iron nails tend to rust under a pool of water.
-The presence of high levels of humidity in the basement area could lead to the rusting or corrosion of metallic materials stored there.
+The presence of high levels of humidity in the basement area could lead to rusting or corrosion of metallic materials stored there.
 You can check the nails holding pictures on the walls or other metal-based materials.
-If you observe rusting, you can call upon a professional team of basement waterproofing service providers to help you out.
+If you observe rusting, you can call upon a professional team of waterproofing service providers to help you out.